Sagres The Algarve, Portugal Travel Guide

 The coastline features dramatic calcareous cliffs, intricate sea caves, and freestanding rock stacks, all carved by the relentless power of the Atlantic.
 These in order tomations are a geological marvel.

 The principal town beach, in a sheltered bay.
-Good for swimming and those with kids due to its calmer waters.
+Good for swimming and those with kids on account of its calmer waters.
 A sand-free beach blanket can be useful as the wind stirs sand.

-Praia do Tonel is an exposed surf beach west of the city, with strong currents.
+Praia do in portugal Tonel is an exposed surf beach west of town, with powerful currents.
 Praia do Beliche is secluded below cliffs, accessible by steps, a favorite for surfers with consistent waves.

-Sagres and its surrounding area feature a variety of beaches catering to different activities and preferences.
+Sagres and its surrounding area feature a variety of beaches serving various activities and preferences.

 Discover less-known spots that present special experiences in Sagres.